 Accepting credit cards allows you to get paid fast, and satisfy customers who prefer to pay by card.
-Sometimes, however, a cardholder will dispute a charge, leading to a “chargeback”.
-This means their payment is taken back out of your account, which is bad!
+Sometimes, however, a cardholder will dispute a charge, leading to a chargeback.
+This means their payment is taken back out of your account.

 The good news, however, is that there are simple things you can do to protect yourself against chargebacks.
 Read on to learn all about how chargebacks work, and how to keep your business safe.

 A payment dispute — or chargeback — occurs when your customer disputes a charge on their credit card with their bank.
 Typically, this occurs because your customer did not recognize the charge, did not authorize the charge, or feels the quality of your services or goods wasn't as advertised.